scottdickerson/paleoindian-site/docs/components/Video.md

 -   Test clicking again pauses it
 -   Controls allow you to download the video by default?

+-   6 large videos on the site
+-   8 smaller tiktok style videos on the site

 ## Compression

 -   Compress MP4 as we get them.
 I'm using handbrake to compress these into smaller filesizes